foxsae/The-One-True-Lisp-Style-Guide/README.md

 * Use when or unless when you’re only interested in one condition branch.
 * Use cond when you have several conditional branches.
 * If you have an if expression with no else part, you should use when instead, and when you have an expression like (if (not <condition>) ...) with no else part, you should use unless.

+ (GCLS)
+ * Use WHEN and UNLESS when there is only one alternative.
+Use IF when there are two alternatives and COND when there are several.